 There is no Pillar I requirement in respect of market risk as neither the Society nor the Group holds a trading book.
 Interest Rate Risk in the Banking Book is dealt with as a capital add-on at Pillar 2, based on the risk appetite set by the Board for a 200bp parallel shift in interest rates.
-Due to the sustained low 2017 interest rate environment, the rate shocks for interest rate reductions communicated to ALCO have remained at -10bp and -20bp throughout 2017 with the Committee also stressing the impact of longer term interest rate changes on collateral balances.
+Due to the sustained low 2018 interest rate environment, the rate shocks for interest rate reductions communicated to ALCO have also included smaller shocks at -10bp and -20bp during 2018 with the Committee also stressing the impact of longer term interest rate changes on collateral balances.

+At 31 December 2018 the Group held excess capital over and above the Pillar 1 minimum regulatory requirement of £119.1m (2017: £129.8m).

+The reduction reflects continued improvement in the Group's Common Equity Tier 1 capital strength, primarily through Group profits over offset by reductions in the capital value of the Group's capital instruments: with £15.0m in capital value either repaid (£10.0m PIBS) or amortised for regulatory purposes (£5.0m subordinated debt, see section 5.4 above).

-At 31 December 2017 the Group held excess capital over and above the Pillar 1 minimum regulatory requirement of £129.8m (2015: £126.5m).
-The movement reflects improved CET 1 strength, primarily through Group profits and includes a stronger 'in the money' closing position on available for sale debt securities.
-The position is offset in part by a 'larger' balance sheet (higher risk legacy divestment has continued through 2017 but is over offset by the Group's volume of lower risk prime lending).
-Continued amortisation of the capital value of the Society's subordinated debt (see section 5.4 above) also reduces the Group's excess capital.
+The reduction is compounded by a 'larger' balance sheet (higher risk legacy divestment has continued through 2018 but is over offset by the Group's volume of lower risk prime lending).